Skip to content

 Roofing in Oklahoma City is the most hail-intensive residential roofing environment in the United States.
 Per the National Severe Storms Laboratory's hail climatology data, central Oklahoma sits at the dense center of the U.S. hail corridor, and Oklahoma County, Cleveland County, and Canadian County experience more significant-hail events per year than any other comparable U.S. metro.
 Add tornado exposure that puts the metro inside the active Tornado Alley footprint and you get a market where roof material choice, install standards, and insurance-claim posture are unusually tight.

-If your roof is past 10 years old or has been hit in any storm since 2023, get matched with vetted Oklahoma City roofers — most network pros offer a free inspection and written hail-damage report before you decide whether to file a claim.
+If your roof is past 10 years old or has been hit in any storm since 2023, talk to Oklahoma City roofers in our network — most network pros offer a no-charge inspection and written hail-damage report before you decide whether to file a claim.

 What's different about roofing in Oklahoma City